-2021 Annual Drinking Water Quality Report City of White Sulphur Springs PWSID#MT0000360 Box 442 White Sulphur Springs, MT 59645
+2023 Annual Drinking Water Quality Report City of White Sulphur Springs PWSID#MT0000360 Box 442 White Sulphur Springs, MT 59645

 We're very pleased to provide you with this year's Annual Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
 Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
-At the present time we serve 1000 people.
-Our source of water is ground water from two wells and surface water obtained from a slow sand filter/infiltration gallery system located in Willow Creek.
+Our source of water is ground water from two wells.
+White Sulphur Springs has not used surface water obtained from a slow sand filter/infiltration gallery system located in Willow Creek as a source of water for a couple of years.
 We have completed a source water protection plan that provides more information such as potential sources of contamination to our drinking water supply.
-This plan can be found online at https://deg.mt.gov/water/Programs/dw#accordion1-collapse2
+This plan can be found online at https://deq/mt/gov/water/Programs/dw-sourcewater